ukjin1192/web-stack-wiki-and-snippets/django-basic-settings/README.md

 $ service rabbitmq-server start
 ~~~~

-- If you want to run celery with root, add following code at shell configuration file such as `~/.bashrc` or `~/.zshrc`
+- If you want to run celery with root, add following code at shell configuration file such as `~/.zshrc`

 ~~~~
 $ vi {SHELL CONFIGURATION FILE}